florideanstarch/pkp/README.md

 Also, set Settings > Actions > Workflow Permissions to "Read and Write" and check the "Allow Github Actions to create and approve pull requests" box.

-We have used [Quartz](https://quartz.jzhao.xyz/) to make this blog.
+We have used [Quartz](https://quartz.jzhao.xyz/) to make this this work.
 Thanks Jacky Zhao!

+Check out the blog [here](https://florideanstarch.github.io/pkp/).